Stages Learning Materials

 Stages 1st product was the Language Builder Picture Cards, released in 1997.

-Since that point more than 150,000 Language Builder Picture Noun Cards have made their way into homes and schools, to help children with autism learn basic language skills.
+Since that point, millions children with autism have benefited from Language Builder products.
 Over the years we have updated the images, making the switch from film to digital, and ensuring that kids are learning from the most recognizable, attractive, and updated pictures we can find.

 In 2000, Angela bought out the full business, and started adding to the Language Builder line.
 Stages now offers 100’s of photo-based teaching tools, manipulatives, games, books, puzzles and posters, as well as a selection of apps and software, and a line of sensory seating and toys.